pluralsh/edge/README.md

 - memory card or another storage device — it should have at least 16 GB of size
 - running management cluster that hosts Plural Console and supporting operators

+## Bundles

+- `kairos-plural-bundle` — core Plural bundle that creates job in the k3s cluster that connects it to the Plural Console.
+- `kairos-plural-images-bundle` — contains bundled container images to speed up initial device boot (optional).
+- `kairos-plural-trust-manager-bundle` — installs cert-manager and trust-manager in the k3s cluster (optional).

 ## Setup on Raspberry Pi 4

 The general process of setting up your Raspberry Pi 4 is pretty straightforward,